vulturm/en_infra_aws/README.md

 [//]: # (Identify the commands -- that are meant to be called by a user.)

 ## Terraform commands are wrapped by the `Makefile` script.
+### Terraform init
+This will solve module dependencies and configure terraform to use remote state.
+For provisioning of the resources required for remote state configuration, see [Remote state file][5].

 ### make plan
 Will read our custom `infrastructure.conf`, process the tf files then compare the local tfstate with the remote state of the infrastructure and will tell you what needs to be done without actually doing it.